A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "However, it appeared that Gntarl had made it there before me.
 Munto was already weak, since he was holding up the pillar, and Gntarl tried to use that opportunity to inflict damage.
 It was my turn to protect him.
 I tried to explain to him that what he was doing was wrong, but he wouldn't listen."

 She remembered the seething hatred in his pinpoint gaze.
-From her understanding, he sounded like a jealous child, and threw a tantrum at her denial, since he wasn't the one to save the Heavens.
+From her understanding, he sounded like a jealous child, and threw a tantrum at her denial, since he was not the one to save the Heavens.
 Yumemi almost felt sorry for the Admiral.

 "When I refused his offer in helping him, he tried to take me by force.
 Munto… made sure it wouldn't happen again." *3